Discrete Double-Bracket Flows for Isotropic-Noise Invariant Eigendecomposition: Problem Setup and -Immunity Structure

 The discrete update is

 By Theorem~\ref{thm:sigma_immunity}(ii), the trajectory $\{M_k\}$ is pointwise invariant to $\{\sigma_k^2\}$.

-\paragraph{Matrix-Free Implementation.} In matrix-free settings, $(I - X)^{-1}$ is computed via Neumann series~\cite{golub2013matrix} truncated at order $K \in \{3, 4\}$.
-The truncation error satisfies $\|\mathrm{Cay} - \mathrm{Cay}^{(K)}\|_F = O(\rho^{K+1})$ with orthogonality defect $O(\rho^{2K+2})$ for even $K$ (Corollary~\ref{cor:orthogonality_defect}).
-This error is absorbed into the ISS noise ball (Proposition~\ref{prop:iss_truncation}) and dominated by observation noise; the $\sigma^2$-invariance is preserved since the truncation operates on the already $\sigma$-free generator $\Omega$.
+\paragraph{Matrix-Free Implementation.} In matrix-free settings, the Cayley inverse $(I - \frac{\eta}{2}\Omega)^{-1}$ is approximated by a truncated Neumann series of order $K \in \{3, 4\}$~\citep{golub2013matrix}.
+With $\rho := \frac{\eta}{2}\|\Omega\|_2 < 1$ (guaranteed under $\eta < 1/L_C$), the Frobenius truncation error is $O(\sqrt{n}\,\rho^{K+1})$, and enters the ISS analysis as an additional bounded perturbation (Proposition~\ref{prop:truncation_error}).
+Since the truncated update depends on the observation only through the $\sigma$-free generator $\Omega$, pathwise $\sigma^2$-immunity is preserved at every truncation order (Remark~\ref{rem:sigma_invariance_truncation}).